 “You will go to the far side of the sea…”

 At that exact moment, I knew that I would go on to live in many different places far away from the hometown I grew up in, maybe for the rest of my life.
 It was a strange but serene epiphany moment.
 It didn’t suddenly drive me to seek out what this world has to offer.
 I just sort of accepted it matter-of-factly, even though I wasn’t really sure what it meant.

-Without really planning to do so, thirteen years later, I’ve called six cities home in five countries, and expect to continue my nomad lifestyle in the foreseeable future.
+Without really planning to do so, all these years later, I’ve called seven cities home in six countries, and expect to continue my nomad lifestyle in the foreseeable future.
 I’ve lived this life as a student, an employee in the local economy, a non-profit worker, a dependent, and a small business owner.
 I became a dual citizen with three passports, and married into a different culture.
 I have enjoyed the adventure and the frustration of exploring, adapting, and leaving a country, time and time again.

 And I’ve learned first hand how confusing and overwhelming it is to manage your personal finances tangled with multiple countries and from afar, especially if you have any ties to the United States.